Home » How To » FIX Mouse Pointer Disappears in Chrome Problem

 6. Restart the browser.

-9. Once you found the offending extension, uninstall it by clicking on the “Remove” button.
+Once you found the offending extension, uninstall it by clicking on the Remove button.

 disable all Chrome extensions

-The hardware acceleration is enabled by default in Chrome.
-This feature generally improves the overall performance of the Chrome browser.
-This is especially true for graphics-intensive tasks.
-However, if there is some kind of bug in your video drive or in the browser itself, it can lead to strange behavior.
-Mouse pointer not appearing in Chrome is one such issue.
+Hardware Acceleration is enabled by default in Chrome and it improves the overall performance of it, especially for graphics-intensive tasks.
+However, under certain circumstances, it can cause glitches leading to strange behavior.
 To fix it, you can temporarily disable hardware acceleration.
 Here is how.

 1. Open the Chrome browser.